rkumar0206/k8-gen-ai-plugin/README.md

 ## How to use/configure this plugin?

-1. In you springboot application buid.gradle add below configuration:
+1. In you springboot application's `build.gradle` add below configuration:
  ```build.gradle

 plugins {